 Although we'd like to think that we are immune to the attitudes and comments of our co-workers and colleagues, the truth is that we're usually not.
 In the workplace, communication—specifically giving feedback respectfully and effectively—is a skill.

 What can we do when discordant emotions arise that feel alienating?
 How do we rebound after we've taken a hit to our self-esteem?
 How can we build safety into a reliable recipe for spirited cooperation?

-Here are proven keys to help strengthen team, enhance communication, and cultivate cooperation.
 Successful collaboration depends foremost on being a good team player with yourself.
 Working together with others in helpful ways requires you to first be your own advocate.

 5 Vital Keys to Successful Collaboration